 The necrotic healer is an archetype of the necromancer class.

 Any, although most necrotic healers are good.

-As a standard action, a necrotic healer can touch a living creature to heal it for 1d4 hp plus 1 for every two necromancer levels he possesses.
-He can use this ability only on a creature below 0 hp.
+Also at 1st level, as an immediate action, a necrotic healer can stop a living creature within 30 feet from dying by healing it for 1d4 hit points plus 1 for every two necromancer levels he possesses.
+He can use this ability only on a creature below 0 hit points, even if the creature would normally die from the amount of hit point damage.
 He can use this ability a number of times per day equal to 3 + his Charisma modifier.

 This ability replaces bolster.